avabellaw/shark-quiz/readme.md

 ### Structure Plane

-The majority of the quiz will feel like an application as it resides largely on only one page.
+The majority of the quiz will feel like an application as it resides on only one web page.

 There will be a homepage with the following:
 * An option to view the leaderboard.